Tesohh/nvim/README.md

   - [ ] Make PR adding cookiejar
 - [ ] debugger setup?
   - [ ] use gopher.nvim for go debugging
+  - [ ] use rusteaceanvim for rust debugging
   - [ ] load vscode snippets and dap configurations
 - [x] Harpoon?
   - [ ] learn to use it well